dougsweetser/Q/docs/Blogs/Discovery/discovery.md

 Discovering a New Approach to Gravity

-The process by which I came up with a new aproach to gravity will be sketched.
+The process by which I came up with a new approach to gravity will be sketched.
 Due to the constraints of a full time job and family, and being middle aged, I don't have good documentation about what exactly happened when, so this is more impressionistic than something based on careful autobiographical notes.